-Food SA has partnered with a number of organisations – together helping to deliver programs and facilitate connections for the SA food industry and members.
+Food South Australia partners with a number of organisations – together helping to deliver programs and facilitate connections for the South Australia food industry and members.

-The Department of Primary Industries and Regions South Australia (PIRSA) is a diverse agency supporting a range of sectors, from forestry and fisheries to mining, agriculture, food and wine.
+Primary Industries and Regions South Australia (PIRSA) is a diverse agency supporting a range of sectors, from forestry and fisheries to mining, agriculture, food and wine.
 Biosecurity SA, Rural Solutions SA and the South Australian Research and Development Institute (SARDI) are among its key divisions.
 PIRSA works with various stakeholders, including industry and local communities, to support the sustainable economic development of our State.
-The SA Food Strategy 2010-15 identifies market development, environmental sustainability and incorporates key value chain recommendations by former Thinker in Residence Professor Andrew Fearne.

-PIRSA is pleased to support the new peak body, Food SA and is working collaboratively with industry to strengthen and grow the State’s food sector and associated businesses.
+PIRSA is pleased to support the peak body, Food South Australia and is working collaboratively with industry to strengthen and grow the State’s food sector and associated businesses.

 SARDI (South Australian Research and Development Institute) delivers scientific research for primary industries in areas including agriculture, food, aquatic and bioscience industries.
 In partnership with Food SA and to support South Australian food companies, SARDI provides services through the Food Technology program and the Graduate Access Program (GAP).
 SARDI can provide advice about food technology in areas ranging from nutritional panel preparation to the development of quality systems and the conduct of detailed new product research and development activities.